There will always be a time during your blogging journey when you just don’t know what to write about.

 Instead of pushing through with the same old blog post, utilise a bit of creative thinking to turn the ordinary on its head.

-Here are 40 different types of content you can publish:
+Here are 40 different types of blog posts & content you can publish:

 Content types to change up your blogging